Healthy Pumpkin Muffins

 3. How to healthy pumpkin muffins

-• Made with oat flour.
-Traditional muffins use white flour or bread flour, but using oat flour adds extra fiber, protein, and whole grains to the recipe (like my oatmeal muffins).
+• No wheat flour.
+Traditional muffins use white flour or bread flour, but using oat flour adds extra fiber, protein, and whole grains to the recipe (source).

 • Perfect texture and flavor.
 The texture is moist and fluffy in the middle with a tender crumb.
 They are full of pumpkin flavor, thanks to adding pumpkin puree to the batter (no pumpkin pie filling!).

+• Tastes like bakery muffins.
 Don’t let the word ‘healthy’ fool you.
-These muffins taste like any good bakery-style muffin out there!
+My muffins taste like any good bakery-style muffin out there!

 Ingredients needed

-• Oat flour– Ground up rolled or quick oats.
-Skip the expensive packaged kind and make your own
+• Oat flour.
+Ground-up rolled or quick oats.
+Skip the expensive packaged kind and make your own with my homemade oat flour

-• Baking powder– The leavening agent used to give the muffins some rise and fluffiness.
+• Baking powder.
+The leavening agent to give the muffins some rise and fluffiness.

 How to healthy pumpkin muffins